valillon/valillon.github.io/_posts/2013-04-18-generate-appstore-purchases.markdown

 ---
-layout: post
+layout: single
-comments: true
 title:  "Java snippet for generating scheduled AppStore sales reports"
 excerpt: "This an old post from Blogger, now migrated here, for generating AppStore purchases."
 date:   2013-04-18 11:00:00
-author: "valillon"
-header-img: ""
-img: ""
+classes: wide
-tags: [java, programming, AppStore, sales]
+tags:
-mathjax: false
+  - java
+  - programming
+  - AppStore
+  - sales
 ---

-> This is an old post migratted from [Blogger](http://thisshouldbethetitle.blogspot.com/2013/04/java-snippet-for-generating-scheduled.html).
+This is an old post migratted from [Blogger](http://thisshouldbethetitle.blogspot.com/2013/04/java-snippet-for-generating-scheduled.html).
 Some parts may be deprecated.
+{: .notice}

 Hi developers!
 I've recently published my first iOS app on the AppStore and I thought that I should contribute as I did receive invaluable info from other developers too.